 Employees on leave due to sickness or injury on reduced pay or no pay may take Stringer days.
 If the pensionable pay they receive is higher than the A P P daily rate for those days, then the pensionable pay should be added to the C P P.

 The A P P applying after the KIT day, SPLIT day or Stringer day will be the same as the A P P that applied before.
-There is no need to recalculate A P P simply because the employee has returned to work for a KIT, SPLIT or Stringer day during the period of leave.
+There is no need to recalculate A P P simply because the employee has returned to work for a KIT or SPLIT day, or taken a Stringer day (annual leave during sickness absence) during the period of leave.
 Please see example 18 to see how this works for both the C P P and C E C cumulatives.

 Adjusting the A P P figure